-I am an Assistant Professor at the Physics Faculty of the Catholic University of Chile.
+I am a professor at the Physics Faculty of the Catholic University of Chile.
 My research interests lie in the area of experimental particle physics, the branch of science that studies our universe at the smallest and most fundamental level.

 I am a collaborator in the ATLAS Experiment at the European Center of Nuclear

 Research (CERN).
 With ATLAS we can study high-energy

 Hadron Collider (LHC), the world's largest and most